Joshua-K1234/sales-end-to-end-project/README.md

 ### Dataset
 - The dataset used contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
 The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.
 [Link to the dataset](https://www.kaggle.com/datasets/carrie1/ecommerce-data)
+- The data is the data folder only contains rows for the country france, I removed all the other countries using python pandas.
+It is suitable to test the application.

 ## Challenges
 - **Cloud run functions code implementation**: Faced a slight challenge in using Cloud Run Functions for the first time but successfully implemented the code and gained valuable experience, however was unable to implement it in terraform.